๐Ÿ›Biostatistics

 Confounding Bias

-• Third-variable problem—occurs when an extraneous variable is associated with both the exposure and outcome, creating a spurious association
+Confounding occurs when a third variable is associated with both the exposure and the outcome, creating a spurious (fake) association between them.
+The confounding variable provides an alternative explanation for your results.

 Lead-Time Bias

-• Screening artifact—occurs when earlier detection through screening appears to extend survival without actually changing disease course
+Lead-time bias is a screening artifact.
+It occurs when earlier detection through screening appears to extend survival without actually changing the course of the disease.

-Compare: Confounding bias vs. Information bias—confounding involves a real third variable distorting the exposure-outcome relationship, while information bias involves measurement error in the exposure or outcome itself.
-Confounding can be addressed in analysis; information bias cannot be fixed after data collection.
+Compare: Confounding bias vs. Information bias.
+Confounding involves a real third variable distorting the exposure-outcome relationship, while information bias involves measurement error in the exposure or outcome itself.
+Confounding can often be addressed during analysis with statistical adjustment; information bias generally cannot be fixed after data collection.

 Biases in Research Dissemination